keboola/connection-docs/manipulation/transformations/r/plots.md

 app$writeFileManifest("/data/out/files/graph-4.png", c("regression", "residuals vs. leverage"))
 {% endhighlight %}

-If a plot function produces multiple graphs (like the `lm.plot` in the above example), you need to use `%d` in file name so that multiple files are generated.
-Manifest is written for each file individually)
+If a plot function produces multiple graphs, like the `lm.plot` in the above example, use `%d` in the file name in order to generate multiple files.
+A manifest is written for each file individually.

-## Example 3 - Using ggplot
+## Example 3 -- Using ggplot

-If you want to use the [ggplot](http://docs.ggplot2.org/current/) package, you need to use different function for saving a file in your script.
-The rest remains the same as in previous examples.
+If you want to use the [ggplot](http://docs.ggplot2.org/current/) package, use a different function for saving a file in your script.
+The rest remains the same as in the previous examples.

 {% highlight r %}
 library(ggplot2)
-data <- read.csv("/data/in/tables/graphSource.csv")
+data <- read.csv("/data/in/tables/graph-source.csv")

 plot <- ggplot(data, aes(y = time_spent_in_shop, x = customer_age)) +
     geom_point(shape = 1) +